-There has been a lot of people speculating on how the combination of artificial intelligence and facial recognition will affect the future.
-Most of this speculation is focused on how this technology will be intrusive of our privacy rights.
+There has been a lot of speculation on how the combination of artificial intelligence and facial recognition will affect the future.
+This speculation focuses on how this technology will be intrusive of our privacy rights.

 It sounds scary

 It sounds a bit scary when you first think about it.
-Anytime you are at an event, a mall, or even within a city there are cameras watching.
-When you combine these cameras with facial recognition the whole context changes.
-Government and even businesses will know exactly who you are and where you are.
+Anytime you are at an event, a mall, or even within a city, the cameras are watching.
+When you combine these cameras with facial recognition, the whole context changes.
+Government and even businesses will know who you are and where you are.

 Think about walking into a store.
 The computers will be able to identify you if you have been there before.
-If you previously bought something then the computers will know your name, what you bought, and whatever other information they may have been able to get from you when you made the purchase.
+If you previously bought something, then the computers will know your name.
+They know what you purchased.
+They know whatever other information they may have been able to get from you when you made the purchase.
 Scary.

 Think about going to a concert.
-When you scan your ticket the computers will be able to identify you and track you when you are at the venue.
-The computers will be able to track your movements, your actions, and what you buy.
-No doubt this information will be used to create an environment in which you will be apt to spend more money.
+When you scan your ticket, the computers will be able to identify you and track you when you are at the venue.
+The machines will be able to track your movements, your actions, and what you buy.
+No doubt, this information will be used to create an environment in which you will be apt to spend more money.
 Scary.

 It sounds scary because it is scary.
-We accept that we are being tracked by our mobile phones.
-But with these devices we have the option to hit the power switch.
-We can just turn them off and we are free.
-With facial recognition we will be tracked and we have no control over how the information is being used.
+We accept that our mobile phones track us.
+But with these devices, we have the option to hit the power switch.
+We can turn them off, and we are free.
+But tracking with facial recognition cannot be turned off, and we have no control over the use of the information.

-The Power of Good in Facial Recognition cannot be Denied
+The Power of Good in Facial Recognition is real

 Think about going to a concert.
 There will be no threat of terrorism.
 Facial recognition will let security know anytime that a suspected terrorist comes near the stadium.
 What if one of your children goes missing at the venue?
-Instead of frantically looking for your child you can report to the nearest security desk and have them locate your child and reunite you.
+Instead of frantically looking for your child, you can report to the nearest security desk and have them locate your child and reunite you.
 But, you will not even need to do this.
 The AI can be programmed to recognize that your child is lost and distressed.
-It is likely that your child would be returned to you before you even know she was missing.
+Your child would likely be returned to you before you even know she was missing.

 Think about the overall effect on crime.

-Just to reiterate – IA combined with facial recognition – will eradicate many types of crime.
+To reiterate – IA combined with facial recognition – will eradicate many types of crime.
 Today, it is difficult to even think about getting away with shoplifting in Walmart.
 There are cameras everywhere.
-Only a fool would try to shoplift when they know that the chances of getting caught is nearly 100%.
+Only a fool would try to shoplift when they know that the chances of getting caught are nearly 100%.

-If this premise holds true then AI and facial recognition will get better and better until society understands that it is virtually impossible to get away with stealing a car, kidnapping, theft, or virtually any crime.
+If this premise holds, then AI and facial recognition will get better and better.
+Society will soon understand that it is virtually impossible to get away with stealing a car, kidnapping, theft, or almost every crime.

 People will no longer have to lock their doors.
 People will not have to worry about getting held up on the street.
-There will be no more drunk driving because the person who had too much to drink can be quickly intercepted before they get on the highway.
+There will be no more drunk driving because the person who had too much to drink will get intercepted before they get on the highway.